Remembrance from The First World War to today

 Fill out the Schools Visit Request Form to make a booking.

-This interactive session investigates Remembrance and personal stories from the First World War.
+This interactive session investigates Remembrance and personal stories from the First World War to today.

 'What a fantastic opportunity for the children!
 Genuine artefacts combined with state-of-art technology!
 What more could children ask for!'